savicsly/fx-trading-app/README.md

 ## Overview

 The FX Trading App is a financial application that allows users to manage wallets, perform currency conversions, and trade currencies.
 It integrates with external APIs to fetch real-time exchange rates and provides secure endpoints for user authentication and wallet operations.
+A technical assessment for CredPal Backend Developer.

 ---